📧 Free KDP Pricing Worksheet

 Helium 10’s CEREBRO function analyzes keyword-specific pricing across all competing books for your target keywords.
 This is invaluable for finding underpriced opportunities (book priced at $2.99 in a $9.99-average category) or overpriced warnings (your pricing seems high relative to category competitors).

 Beyond these primary tools, content research tools like Firecrawl can scrape real-time Amazon pricing data across your competitive set, allowing you to identify price changes within 24 hours and respond strategically.
-Automated monitoring prevents you from being undercut by competitors without knowing it.
+Automated monitoring and alert systems provide an invaluable advantage.

 Common Pricing Mistakes